-When it comes to health, cisgender people have many of the same needs as transgender, non-binary, and gender-nonconfirming individuals.
+When it comes to health, cisgender people have many of the same needs as transgender, non-binary, and gender-nonconforming individuals.
 Everyone requires basic physical exams, routine preventive care like vaccinations and cancer screenings, and acute care in the face of sickness or injury.
-While public acceptance of the transgender community is growing, trans healthcare is still largely misunderstood by the general public, due to lack of education, social stigma, or transphobia.
+However, trans healthcare is still largely misunderstood by the general public, due to lack of education, social stigma, or transphobia.
 According to the 2015 U.S Trangender Survey, for instance, 24% of transgender individuals reported having to teach their healthcare provider about transgender people in order to get the care they needed.
 Those who are unfamiliar with trans health often mistakenly assume that all transgender people medically transition or that transition-related procedures are elective and cosmetic in nature.
 Such misconceptions and myths only further harm trans individuals and perpetrate transphobic and discriminatory attitudes.
 With this in mind, we partnered with Included Health, a comprehensive healthcare platform that connects LGBTQ+ patients to competent care, to highlight some of the key health concerns and needs of the transgender community you should know about.

 1. Inclusive, Affirmative Care